COVID UPDATES: Due to COVID in-person externships will not be available until further notice, and interviews will be

 The program is university-based/hospital-affiliated and fulfills the requirements for advanced education in pediatric dentistry as approved by the American Dental Association Commission on Dental Accreditation.
 The Department accepts up to 9 residents per year.
 Upon completion, graduates are eligible to pursue board certification through the American Board of Pediatric Dentistry.

 Externships are available, for more information click here

-The program is university-based/hospital-affiliated and fulfills the requirements for advanced education in pediatric dentistry as approved by the American Dental Association Commission on Dental Accreditation (CODA).
+The program is university-based/hospital-affiliated and fulfills the requirements for advanced education in pediatric dentistry as approved by the American Dental Association Commission on Dental Accreditation.
 Upon completion, graduates are eligible to pursue board certification through the American Board of Pediatric Dentistry (ABPD).
-Graduates have a track record of success with both the written and oral ABPD examinations.
+Graduates have a track record of strong performance on the written and oral ABPD examinations.

 The program provides a rich and diversified educational experience that emphasizes comprehensive oral health care for healthy and medically complex infants, children and adolescents.
-Its newly-renovated, state-of-the-art graduate clinic with 20 operatories (8 of which are private rooms), attends to a large and diverse population of the city of Chicago and the state of Illinois.
+Its renovated, state-of-the-art graduate clinic with 20 operatories (8 of which are private rooms), attends to a large and diverse population of the city of Chicago and the state of Illinois.
 Each operatory is equipped with nitrous oxide, digital radiography, a video monitor and a computer.
 There is an optimal ratio of dental assistants to residents.
-Residents graduate with significant experience providing care using different modalities of behavior management, including nitrous oxide, moderate sedation (oral and intranasal modalities) and general anesthesia.
+Residents graduate with significant experience providing care using different modalities of behavior management, including nitrous oxide, moderate sedation (oral and intranasal) and general anesthesia.

 - 2-year Certificate Program.
-The department offers a 2-year Certificate program with a Master of Science (MS) in Oral Sciences.
+Seven (7) 2 year Certificate program with a required integrated Master of Science (MS) in Oral Sciences.